chris9889/osu-RP/README.md

 ﻿# osu-RP
+[Notification]
+Because I need to concentrate on preparing Japanese examination(N2), So i decide stop developing this project for 2.5 monthes.
+.
+See you in July : )
+.
+[introduce]
 the new gameMode in osu!laser : )
 .
 this gameMode is not official project, but maybe can play by adding additional plugin in osu!laser.
 .